-Related Party loan repayments during the six months ended June 30, 2012 amounted to \$ 94,392 (UK£ 60,000).
+Related Party loan repayments during the nine months ended June 30, 2012 amounted to \$ 94,884 (UK£ 60,000).

-The Company will be required in the future to continue its efforts to raise funds for future developments and operations.
+It is to be expected that the Company will be required to raise funds in the near term to meet its current commitments and to fund future developments and operations.
 There is however, no assurance that the Company will be successful in its efforts, in which case the Company may not be able to meet its obligations.
-The condensed consolidated interim financial statements have been prepared on a going concern basis as discussed in Note 1 of the June 30, 2012 financial statements.
+The condensed consolidated interim financial statements have been prepared on a going concern basis as discussed in Note 1 of the September 30, 2012 financial statements.